kourosh89/Image-Segmentation-Skin/README.md

-this project is kind of image segmentation that work on skin to recognise cencer. this segmentation consists of two label.
+this project is kind of image segmentation that work on skin to recognize cancer. this segmentation consists of two labels.
 I defined UNET model for training images for segmentation